allenai/scispacy/README.md

 pip install CMD-V(to paste the copied URL)
 ```

+NOTE: these links are currently for v0.5.0, which has not been released yet, due to some issues with pypi.
+You can install from master and use these links, or change the links to point to v0.4.0 (the latest released version) until this is resolved.

 | Model          | Description       | Install URL
 |:---------------|:------------------|:----------|
 | en_core_sci_sm | A full spaCy pipeline for biomedical data with a ~100k vocabulary. |[Download](https://s3-us-west-2.amazonaws.com/ai2-s2-scispacy/releases/v0.5.0/en_core_sci_sm-0.5.0.tar.gz)|